 Ideation: Generating Business Ideas

-How to systematically generate, filter, and select business ideas worth validating.
+How to generate, filter, and select business ideas worth validating.

 The Mindset Shift

-Most people wait for the "perfect idea" to strike like lightning.
-This is backwards.
+Most people wait for the perfect idea to strike like lightning.
+That is backwards.

-• Edison didn't wait for inspiration, he ran experiments
+• Edison did not wait for inspiration.
+He ran experiments.

 Where Good Ideas Come From